Updated July 4, 2025

 2024 Eternal Cuts World Celebrities Edition, rear of card. |

 No information is provided concerning the original document from which the cut pieces were obtained.
 The author of the document is not provided; the date written and the content of the letter is unknown.
 Likely, buyers make the assumption that one "relic" represents handwriting of Orville, and the other "relic" represents the handwriting of Wilbur.
 The Item doesn't make this claim.
 It only states the "relic" is attributed to the subject on the front of the card.
 What does that mean?
 Someone wrote about aviation history in a letter, and mentioned the Wright Brothers?
 What proof is offered?
-The bigger question to ask is, if the relic was genuinely cut from an historical document associated with the Wright Brothers, why would a collector choose to participate in the destruction of that historical document?
+The bigger question to ask is, if the "relic" was genuinely cut from an historical document associated with the Wright Brothers, why would a collector choose to participate in the destruction of that historical document?
 The collector is just as guilty as the company that cut the letter into multiple pieces; if there was no market for this sort of thing, these items wouldn't be produced.
 (1)

 Super Products, Inc. states on their 2024 Pieces Of The Past 1800s Edition collector series, "The front of this card features the following types of authentic and original relics: Original newspapers, original handwritten letters, time period manuscripts, letters, and documents, land grants, presidential documents, handwritten words, books, tickets and other relics that were attributed to the subject on the front of this card."
 Again, no information is provided concerning the original document.
 What has been destroyed?